fbpx

 Jessica Zaniewski

-Jess joined the Brooks School Summer Programs team in 2023.
-After earning her degree in communications from Stonehill College, Jess began working as an Administrative Assistant in school health.
+Jess ZaniewskiJess joined the Brooks School Summer Programs team in 2023.
+She provides administrative support to the Summer Programs office, oversees bus transportation, and writes the camp newsletter, “The Summer Scoop.”
+Jess holds a Bachelor’s degree in Communications from Stonehill College and works as an Administrative Assistant in school health.
 She is passionate about youth health and wellness and loves helping others.
-When not at work, Jess is happy being outdoors and riding her horse.
+In her free time, Jess enjoys being outdoors and riding her horse.

 WANT TO LEARN MORE ABOUT US?